MANIFEST YOUR BEST YEAR YET

 Love this deck?

-Death is a card of transformation and new life, and typically shows a need to start completely over by letting go of the past.
-Death reversed typically reflects that you are on the verge of major change but for some reason, you are resisting making that change.
-You may be reluctant to let go of the past or you may not know how to make the change you need.
-You are still carrying harmful aspects from the past that may interfere with the opportunity you have for a new beginning.
-You are refusing to accept change and you are resisting any element of change that may arise in your life.
-As a result, life has stagnated and you are feeling ‘stuck’ in limbo.
+Upright, Death is a card of transformation and typically refers to needing to start over by letting go of the past.
+In the reversed position, Death can mean that you are on the verge of meaningful change but are resisting it.
+You may be reluctant to let go, or you may not know how to make the change you need.
+You still carry harmful viewpoints from the past that may interfere with a new opportunity.
+Because of your refusal, life has stagnated, and you feel stuck in limbo.